edulazaro/departments/README.md

-This small Laravel/Livewire App allows to manage users and departmetns.
+This small Laravel/Livewire App allows to manage users and departments.

 ## How to install